 There are various points to consider when browsing Ohio online gambling sites.
 Since there are many offshore sites, it is essential to check for these indicators.
 Read on to learn how to spot a regulated and legal site.

 - Check USGamingReview.com: The easiest way to tell is legal is to check this site for reviews.
 It also provides news about the state of online gambling in the US.

-- State Regulator: The Casino Control Commission is Ohio’s gambling regulator.
-When online gambling sites like sportsbooks launch, the CCC will ensure they are licensed and regulated and the regulator’s seal will appear on the legal sports betting sites.
+- State Regulator: The Ohio Casino Control Commission is Ohio’s gambling regulator.
+When online gambling sites like sportsbooks launch, the OCCC will ensure they are licensed and regulated, and the regulator’s seal will appear on the legal sports betting sites.

 - Cryptocurrency: Any site that accepts crypto is illegal in the US.
-So, it is best to stay away from these sites and only go to those that accept traditional payment methods.
+So, it is best to avoid these sites and only go to those that accept traditional payment methods.